eclipsesource/tabris-js/doc/windows-support.md

 The windows-specific `config.xml` preferences are covered [here](./build.html#windows-specific-preferences).

-> :point_right: The windows build is currently only creating packages for side-loading.
-For now, if you need to upload an app to the Windows store you have to make a local build and upload it via Visual Studio.
+> :point_right: The Tabris.js Windows build can not yet sign packages for the Windows Store.
+For now, if you need to upload an app to the Windows Store you have to make a local build via tabris CLI and [use  Visual Studio to create `.appxupload` packages](https://docs.microsoft.com/en-us/windows/uwp/packaging/packaging-uwp-apps#create-an-app-package).
+It's recommended not to bundle them, as this may cause issues when updating the store submission with packages created by the Tabris.js build service later on.

 ## Sideloading apps on Windows 10 (PC):